menu

 Living in Chappaqua

 Chappaqua is a very small town located in the state of New York.
-With a population of 2,598 people and two constituent neighborhoods, Chappaqua is the 519th largest community in New York.
-Chappaqua has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 2,598 people and two associated neighborhoods, Chappaqua is the 519th largest community in New York.
+Much of the housing stock in Chappaqua was built prior to World War II, making it one of the older and more historic towns in the country.

 Chappaqua home prices are not only among the most expensive in New York, but Chappaqua real estate also consistently ranks among the most expensive in America.